Paul Corsaro: Coaching career

 Corsaro became a graduate assistant with the Indianapolis basketball program in 2012 and remained an assistant through 2016, when he was promoted to associate head coach.
 He helped Indianapolis have six consecutive winning seasons in his tenure.
 They also reached the NCAA tournament four straight times from 2013 to 2016 and had their first appearance in the Sweet Sixteen in 2014–15.
 He then served as an assistant coach for the Purdue Fort Wayne Mastodons from 2018 to 2020, as the team had 32 wins in two seasons.

 Corsaro returned to Indianapolis in 2020 as head coach.
 He served four seasons in the position and helped the team compile a record of 79–37 during that time, which included two conference championships.
 He was the NABC Midwest Coach of the Year and the Great Lakes Valley Conference (GLVC) Coach of the Year for the 2022–23 season, in which he led the team to a program-record 26 wins and helped them have a top seed in the NCAA tournament.

 In 2024, Corsaro left UIndy to become the head coach of the nearby Division I IUPUI Jaguars, which transferred to the new Indiana University Indianapolis as the IU Indy Jaguars after Indiana University–Purdue University Indianapolis split into two separate institutions at the end of the 2023–24 school year.
+He was later fired by the university for issues relating to alleged mistreatment of players; there is currently an ongoing lawsuit regarding this matter.